TurkeyWorld

 Sections of the Carpet Museum in Istanbul, Turkey

 Istanbul’s Carpet Museum is a two-story structure.
 The main entrance and the larger rugs are on the ground level, while the smaller ones are above.
-Works from various time periods are shown in the museum’s various galleries.
+Works from various periods are shown in the museum’s myriad galleries.

 Sections of the Carpet Museum in Istanbul, Turkey